-The Advanced Anti- Radiation Guided Missile (AARGM) Project is a Phase III Small Business Innovative Research (SBIR) program to develop and demonstrate a dual- mode guidance section on a HARM airframe.
-The AARGM Phase III technology demonstration program is designed to demonstrate that a Dual- mode (passive Anti- Radiation Homing (ARH)/ active Millimeter Wave (MMW) radar) missile can engage and destroy enemy air defenses in the event that these systems "shut- down" or employ other countermeasures.
+The Advanced Anti- Radiation Guided Missile (AARGM) Project was a Phase III Small Business Innovative Research (SBIR) program to develop and demonstrate a dual- mode guidance section on a HARM airframe.
+The AARGM Phase III technology demonstration program was designed to demonstrate that a Dual- mode (passive Anti- Radiation Homing (ARH)/ active Millimeter Wave (MMW) radar) missile can engage and destroy enemy air defenses in the event that these systems "shut- down" or employ other countermeasures.

 Program objectives are to demonstrate an effective and affordable lethal SEAD capability against mobile, relocatable, or fixed air defense threats even in the presence of emitter shutdown or other Anti- Radiation Missile (ARM) countermeasures.
 The dual- mode technology being developed in the AARGM program has very high potential to solve the problem of "shut- down" not only in the primary weapon for SEAD, the High Speed Anti- Radiation Missile (HARM), but it could be integrated with many other missile airframes.

-AARGM is to be employed in the offensive counter air/suppression of enemy air defenses role in direct support of all the mission areas within the objective force (e.g. strike warfare, amphibious warfare, anti-surface ship warfare, command and control warfare, and information warfare) providing a rapid, organic response to air defense threats ranging from smallscale contingencies to major theater war.
+AARGM was to be employed in the offensive counter air/suppression of enemy air defenses role in direct support of all the mission areas within the objective force (e.g. strike warfare, amphibious warfare, anti-surface ship warfare, command and control warfare, and information warfare) providing a rapid, organic response to air defense threats ranging from smallscale contingencies to major theater war.
 The AGM-88E AARGM will be designed to provide a new multi-mode guidance section and modified control section mated with existing HARM propulsion and warhead sections.
-The new guidance section is designed to have a passive anti-radiation homing receiver and associated antennae, a Global Positioning System/Inertial Navigation System, and an active millimeter wave radar for terminal guidance capability.
-AARGM is projected to have the capability to transmit terminal data via a weapons impact assessment transmitter to national satellites just before AARGM impacts its target.
+The new guidance section was designed to have a passive anti-radiation homing receiver and associated antennae, a Global Positioning System/Inertial Navigation System, and an active millimeter wave radar for terminal guidance capability.
+AARGM was projected to have the capability to transmit terminal data via a weapons impact assessment transmitter to national satellites just before AARGM impacts its target.
 The Navy intends to incorporate a provision to receive off-board targeting information, via the integrated broadcast system.

-The AARGM acquisition objective is 1,750 missiles.
-The AARGM technology demonstration program is an outgrowth of a Phase I and II competitive SBIR program.
+The AARGM acquisition objective was 1,750 missiles.
+The AARGM technology demonstration program was an outgrowth of a Phase I and II competitive SBIR program.
 Phase I and II SBIR efforts successfully demonstrated the feasibility of a dual- mode seeker to address radar "shut- down" issues.
 Science and Applied Technology (SAT), Inc. (San Diego, CA), was awarded Phase I and II contracts (FY90- 93) and was subsequently selected for a Phase III demonstration in FY94.
-Phase III work is being performed by SAT under NAVAIR contract N00019- 94- C- 0078.
+Phase III work was being performed by SAT under NAVAIR contract N00019- 94- C- 0078.
 This contractual effort will continue to be incrementally funded, under program element 0205601N, resulting in a cumulative contract value of $150.4M.
 From FY93 through FY98, the AARGM program was a Congressionally mandated program which received its funding as an annual Congressional add.
 Starting in FY99, AARGM received its program funding through the standard DoD budget appropriation process.
 The FY99 funds added by Congress are being used to perform risk reduction tasks in preparation for a potential Milestone II Decision in FY 2003.

 |Join the GlobalSecurity.org mailing list|